k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 #### Key Rotation

-When working with KMS, there are two levels of key rotation: The data key rotation and the KMS master key rotation.
+When working with KMS, there are two levels of key rotation: The Fabric master key rotation and the KMS master key rotation.

-* Data key rotation, which is used as a Fabric master key, is done in Fabric using the ``activatekey `` command and is described [here](#master-key-rotation).
+* Fabric master key rotation, is done in Fabric using the ``activatekey `` command and is described [here](#master-key-rotation).
-* KMS master key rotation is done in KMS and according to the master key settings - automatically or manually.
-This rotation is transparent to Fabric, so that it decrypts also data keys, sent to by Fabric, that were encrypted with older master keys.
+* KMS master key rotation is done in the KMS according to the master key settings and policy.
+This rotation is transparent to Fabric, so that KMS decrypts also data keys, sent to by Fabric, that were encrypted with older master key versions.

+#### Key Replacement

+When required, KMS master key can be replaced.
+In such case, a new KMS master key-id is provided and set at Fabric configuration.
+Then, ``activatekey`` command shall be executed in order to generate a new Fabric master key that will use the replaced KMS master key.
+Fabric preserves, for each of its master keys, the KMS master-key-id that it is associated to.
+In this way, Fabric can decrypts data which was encrypted with previous KMS master keys.

+> Notes:
+>
+> * At AWS, manual key rotation is done only by creating a new master key, that is - using key replacement.
+GCP supports manual rotation similar to the automatic rotation, i.e. without replacing the key.
+> * In order that Fabric will be able to decrypt older KMS master keys, these keys shall be preserved at the KMS.
+If it is required to delete them, then before doing it Fabric migrate process shall be done on the data, to re-encrypt them with the new master key.

 #### Multi Region Support